 - “incorporates varied modalities such as… food elimination diets; … supplements… and detoxification programs” (4).

 Doesn’t this sound like what healthcare should be?

 Though they are not exactly the same, you might also hear functional nutrition referred to as (3):

 - Food as medicine

 - Complementary medicine

 - Alternative medicine

 I can’t talk about functional nutrition without talking about functional medicine.
 The two are inseparable because nutrition is at the heart of every functional medicine treatment plan.
 (That’s why a good functional nutritionist is essential to include in your healthcare team.)

-I will explain more of why functional medicine is so powerful in a minute, but first I want to touch on why chronic disease needs functional medicine in the first place.
+I will explain more of why functional medicine is so powerful in a minute, but first I want to touch on why chronic diseases like arthritis and fibromyalgia need functional medicine in the first place.